hpl002/Masters_Public/readme.md

 - Plan and justify phase-focus is data-driven to explore and answer curiosities and gain insights; or, question-driven focused on explaining a specific situation e.g., why determined issues occur; or, goal-driven focused on improving the KPI, response time performance, explain deviations, reduce costs.
 - Extract-explore the knowledge system data domain for recover- ing relevant events.
 Sometimes it can be very time-consuming owing to system complexity, e.g., with thousands of repositories spread among many tables.
 - Discover a process model based on event logs-process miner algorithms are used to obtain a process model.
 When an un- derstandable model is acquired, it is possible to start confor- mance checks, analyzing activities and deviations to the discov- ered process model.
-- Create integrated process model-enhancements and added in- formation are integrated in the model, promoting new perspec- tives related to time replayed, organization, resource utilization, case comparisons, and simulation, among other possibilities.
+- Create integrated process model-enhancements and added in- formation are integrated in the model, ProMoting new perspec- tives related to time replayed, organization, resource utilization, case comparisons, and simulation, among other possibilities.
 - Operational support-involves detecting, predicting, and recom- mending.
 This is the most advanced level of computational sup- port, for example, the process mining tool should be capable to alert (email) on deviation cases, provide advice about bottle- necks, recommend resource setup or reallocation, etc

 ### Process log